webstarters/laravel-jw-platform-management-api/README.md

 # Laravel JW Platform Management API

-A simple wrapper for the JW Platform Management API.
+A super-simple wrapper for the JW Platform Management API.

 ## Installation